Getting Started

 Our service uses AWS and is optimised to reduce latency by automatically directing your request to your nearest AWS edge location.
 Once the request is inside the AWS infrastructure it is routed over private networks to our service.

 High throughput can be achieved by initiating a higher number of requests per second.
-For example if a telephone network is slow (e.g. Guinea) and takes 10 seconds to respond, you can still initiate 50 requests each second to us and you will receive throughput of 50 requests per second after an initial 10 second lag.
-You do not wait for a response before initiating a new request.
+For example, if a telephone network is slow (e.g. Guinea) and takes 10 seconds to respond, you could initiate 20 requests each second to us and receive a throughput of 20 requests per second after an initial 10-second lag.

 We run an optional cache system which can significantly reduce latency by returning results recently checked across the global hlrlookup.com system.